View and download the 2020 Teachers' Professional Learning Package here.

 5pm-7pm (120 mins)

-In Conversation – The creative team from Brink, along with the show’s performers come together to talk about the process of adapting this true story into a work of music and theatre.
-This is an amazing opportunity to get some insight into how a show is made and learn from some of Australia’s most renowned creatives.
+In Conversation – The creative team from Brink come together to talk about the process of adapting the Pulitzer Prize-winning story into a work of music and theatre.
+This is an amazing opportunity to get some insight into how a show is made and learn from some of Australia’s most renowned creativities.

 Wednesday 19 August (T3, W5)